 We are accepting applications for qualified Discover Outdoors guides and interns.
 Learn more >.

 Kirk aims to turn New Yorkers into hikers—- one office worker at a time.
 Hailing from a small Missouri town, Kirk moved to New York City pursuing big dreams and even bigger ideas.
 Kirk blends passion with excellence to ensure Discover Outdoors is second to none.
 A competitive sports enthusiast and nine-time marathoner, Kirk is committed to sharing his excitement for the outdoors.
 His worldwide adventures have informed many of his plans for unforgettable, inspiring trips.
 Under his leadership, Discover Outdoors offers the ability for urbanites to take part in exploration and adventure.

 Kennedy grew up in the North Carolina mountains and has lived all over since, from Boston to Jackson Hole and London to San Francisco and New York.
 She has trekked the far reaches of the world, camping among the peaks of the Himalayas, the wildlife of the Serengeti and the ranges of Patagonia.
 As a three-time marathoner, she explores by foot whenever possible.
-Her city self has worked with brands to inspire action through communications, relationships and narrative, and she eagerly brings that experience to DO, rallying urbanites to discover that adventure is closer than you think.
-For media or partnership inquiries, please contact Kennedy.
+Her city self has worked with brands to inspire action through relationships and narrative, and she brings that experience to DO, rallying urbanites to discover that adventure is closer than you think.
+For media, event or partnership inquiries, please contact Kennedy.

 Born in Harlem, Marcus has never let the city keep him from enjoying the great outdoors.
 His passion for adventure sports include hiking, climbing, skiing and spelunking.
 He developed his love of the outdoors at a young age and had he pleasure of hiking the Grand Canyon while studying at Biosphere 2 in Oracle, Arizona.